Gruchy (Calvados)

 S.S.-Panzergrenadierregiment 25, 12.
 S.S.
 Panzer-Division Hitlerjugend

-The furious battle resumed with an unchanged intensity at the dawn of July 9, 1944, the S.S. not retreating under any pretext and not hesitating to fight in hand to hand.
-In the middle of the morning, the Germans bent under the courageous efforts of the Canadians who finally seized the Gruchy, in spite of very heavy losses.
+The furious battle resumed with unchanged intensity at dawn on 9 July 1944, with the SS refusing to back down under any pretext and not hesitating to fight hand-to-hand.
+By mid-morning, the Germans had succumbed to the courageous efforts of the Canadians, who finally took Gruchy, despite very heavy losses.

 Photo of Gruchy in 1944